ckitidle/grafana_typetalk_notification/README.md

 # grafana_typetalk_notification

-Web application for transfer from Grafana notification to Typetalk.
+Web application for transferring from Grafana notification to Typetalk.